ThibaudFre/Carambar_co_Backend/README.md

 # Carambar-co---Backend
 This is the repository of the Carambar  &amp; co API Rest - a Crud wich allow the user to watch jokes (all jokes / By id/ or randomly)

+To use the API locally after cloning the repo, you can use the CLI command: npm run dev.
+It will launch the API locally on your localhost Port: 3000.

 How it works:

 The servers is: